CiscoIOx/modbus_collector_python/README.md

 Refer [application management section](https://developer.cisco.com/media/iox-dev-guide-11-28-16/ioxclient/ioxclient-reference/#application-management) in devnet for more details.

 ### Debugging error scenario
 Lets take an example on how to debug an error scenario.
-Lets have invalid backend server port configured in bootstrap configuration file.
+If, for some reason, we have invalid backend server port configured in bootstrap configuration file.
 This will cause the modbus app to not able to connect to the server for sending weather and location data.
 We can connect to the application console and debug the issue with observerd console error messages.
 Also we can checkout the application log files for further sequence of events.